hilotechinc/MCP-Microsoft-Office/README.md

-# Microsoft 365 MCP Gateway
+# MCP Desktop - Microsoft Cloud Platform Desktop Client

-Microsoft 365 MCP Gateway is a bridge that connects Claude to your Microsoft 365 data through the Model Context Protocol (MCP).
-It enables natural language access to emails, calendar events, files, and contacts with proper authentication and security.
+MCP Desktop is an Electron-based desktop application that connects Claude to your Microsoft 365 data through the Model Context Protocol (MCP).
+It enables natural language access to emails, calendar events, files, and contacts with proper authentication and security, all from a native desktop experience.

 ## Architecture Overview